 While SANS Internet Storm Center issued reactive advice at the time to block traffic to IP addresses known to host the malicious DNS servers, a proactive approach to prevent PCs being infected in the first place is always preferable.
 Antivirus should also be capable of stopping DNS Changer, but why rely solely on AV to protect your systems, especially with the speed at which malware mutates and sophisticated techniques used to evade detection.

 Users often think that what happens on their network-connected PC or other device cannot affect the security of other systems, let alone critical servers and network hardware.
-But as you’ve read in this blog post, users and management should understand that once a device is connected to the network it does not exist in isolation, and least privilege security and application allow listing technologies, such as those provided by Avecto, are needed to protect the IT infrastructure at large.
+But as you’ve read in this blog post, users and management should understand that once a device is connected to the network it does not exist in isolation, and least privilege security and application allow listing technologies, are needed to protect the IT infrastructure at large.

 Russell Smith, IT Consultant & Security MVP